Democrat Jon Ossoff Ousts GOP Sen. David Perdue in Georgia

 Ossoff and Perdue’s race marks one of the most expensive races in history, with Ossoff amassing $138 million as of December 16 compared to Perdue’s $89 million, according to Open Secrets.
 Factoring in Georgia’s other runoff race, between Democrat Rev. Raphael Warnock and Sen. Kelly Loeffler (R-GA), fundraising so far has reached a staggering total of $443.8 million, which does not include outside spending.

 A last-minute wrench was thrown into Perdue’s campaign after he announced he had come into contact with an individual who had tested positive for coronavirus.
-Though Perdue himself continued to test negative for the virus, he opted to quarantine for the final six days of the race, effectively sidelining him from the campaign trail.
+Though Perdue himself continued to test negative for the virus, he quarantined for the final six days of the race, which effectively sidelined him from the campaign trail.

-Throughout the race, Perdue’s campaign focused on highlighting the Georgia Republican’s business expertise, acquired in part from his time working as a top executive in companies including Dollar General and Reebok, while painting Ossoff as an inexperienced “trust fund socialist” who would not take the threat of China seriously after the wealthy Democrat omitted a payment he received from a Chinese Communist Party-tied company from his initial financial disclosure.
+Throughout the race, Perdue’s campaign focused on highlighting the Georgia Republican’s business expertise, acquired in part from his time working as a top executive at companies including Dollar General and Reebok.
+The campaign painted Ossoff as an inexperienced “trust fund socialist” who would not take the threat of China seriously after Ossoff omitted a payment he received from a Chinese Communist Party-tied company from his initial financial disclosure.

 The race makes for the second time Ossoff, who will now be the youngest member of the Senate, has pursued office; the Georgia Democrat ran in 2017 for a U.S. House seat and lost to Karen Handel.
 The Washington Post assessed that Ossoff had touted his qualifications by using a “bit too much résumé puffery” while participating in what became the most expensive House race in history at the time.